independent opposition logo

 Review 1: "This album's title was a bit deceiving to me at first, namely because the project name first alerts me to think of trance music, but let me tell you, this is no dance album.
 What you might expect instead is a feeling of fear, coupled with awe and the occasional drop into a deep mind numbing trance.
 Don't be afraid however, you won't regret this trip.
 Matt Frantz is starting to gain quite a good reputation in the underground for putting out some quality noise and experimental emotion/mood music...
 This is not any sort of typical release however...
 It is extremely engaging and intriguing... almost story like, with bizarre track titles, glimpses into the underlying story present through spooky subtitles, and a somewhat coherent listening experience focused on the mood one might achieve from dwelling upon such works of art as "Alice In Wonderland", "The Chronicles of Narnia", "Psycho", "The Shining" and a number of works by Dr. Suess.
 The music ranges from harsh to gentle, absolutely frightening to eerily soothing...
 Have no fear though, hardcore noise & experimental lovers, the styles all melt into one... what I would, overall, perhaps call simply experimental.
 Noise and mildly ambient textures appear often, though neither dominate.
 This is a very unique and interesting album and, for a limited time, they're all shipped with custom made metal covers... cool artistic total package. -Voideth Pessimicoth (a.i.musick/twitch) NOTE: DISCS ARE NO LONGER SHIPPED WITH CUSTOM METAL COVERS

 Review 2: "Frantz shows a great deal of skill as both a player and producer and his packaging is intricate and very well done.
 Fans of heavily experimental music would do quite well to sample his goods, but it must be said that these projects are not a casual listen.
-Frantz accomplishes his ends perhaps a little too well, and the end result is sometimes more than a little disturbing." -Todd Brown, (review published through TrueTunes)
+Frantz accomplishes his ends perhaps a little too well, and the end result is sometimes more than a little disturbing." -Todd Brown, (review published through TrueTunes).

 THE SPOKEN WORD "SNAP" (TRANSCRIPTION OF A DREAM)